guitarrapc/githubactions-lab/README.md

 ## reuse yaml actions - composite

-To reuse YAML only job, use Repository Actions with `composite`.
+To reuse local job, create local composite action is easiest way to do, this is calls `composite actions`.
+Create yaml file inside local action path, then declare `using: "composite"` in local action.yaml.

 * step1.
-Place your yaml to `.github/actions/your_dir/action.yaml`
+Place your yaml to `.github/actions/YOUR_DIR/action.yaml`
 * step2.
 Write your composite actions yaml.

 ```yaml